How we help our community

-Plumb Place staff is SOAR certified and Trained in Suicide Prevention as well as held to the professional standards of their respective professions and the ethical standards set by the National Organization of Human Services.
-Participants are offered intensive case management, life skills education, and art therapy to address issues identified upon admission and throughout participation in the program as well as in-house, program-participant led Narcotics Anonymous groups, staff led domestic violence education and support groups, and staff led trauma processing art therapy groups.
+Plumb Place staff is held to the professional standards of their respective professions and the ethical standards set by the National Organization of Human Services.
+Participants are offered intensive case management, life skills education and a variety of supportive therapeutic and educational groups to address issues identified upon admission and throughout participation in the program.

 Case Management and Life Skills Education